West Isles Parish, New Brunswick

+West Isles is a geographic parish in Charlotte County, New Brunswick, Canada.

+For governance purposes, it is part of the Southwest rural district, which is a member of the Southwest New Brunswick Service Commission.

-West Isles is a civil parish in Charlotte County, New Brunswick, Canada, comprising a single local service district (LSD), which is a member of the Southwest New Brunswick Service Commission (SNBSC).
+Prior to the 2023 governance reform, it comprised a single local service district (LSD), which was a member of the Southwest New Brunswick Service Commission (SNBSC).

-The parish contains dozens of offshore islands but only the largest, Deer Island, is inhabited.
+The parish comprises dozens of offshore islands but only the largest, Deer Island, is inhabited.
 There are no bridges and only Deer Island has ferry service.

-Origin of name

 Historian William Francis Ganong considered the name to come from the islands' position.

 History

-West Isles was erected in 1786 as one of the original parishes of the county, including Deer Island, Campobello, and Grand Manan, and islands in Cobscook Bay claimed by Britain.
+West Isles was erected in 1786 as one of the original parishes of the county, including Deer Island, Campobello, and Grand Manan, and islands in Cobscook Bay.